Two flavours of 'buttery' vegan shortbread from one batch of dough…. lemon & poppy seed and macademia & choc chip.

 - Dried Cranberry & Pecan 50g dried cranberries and 50g roughly chopped pecans

-- Vanilla & Choc Chip 1 tsp vanilla extract and 50g dark chocolate chips
+- Vanilla & Choc Chip 1 teaspoon vanilla extract and 50g dark chocolate chips

 - Hazelnut & Sultana 50g roughly chopped hazelnuts and 50g sultanas